Inzhenerka/docs.getdbt.tech/website/docs/docs/collaborate/access-query-page.md

 ### View details
 Kimiko can also view the details of the query by clicking on the **Details** tab:
-- **Query metadata** &mdash; dbt Copilot AI-generated title and description.
-Along with the supplied SQL and compiled SQL.
+- **Query metadata** &mdash; dbt Copilot AI-generated title and description, the supplied SQL, and corresponding compiled SQL.
 - **Connection details** &mdash; Relevant data platform connection information.
 - **Query details** &mdash; Query duration, status, column count, row count.